 My mentoring philosophy is based on three pillars, below, that I have built through the years having been exposed to the diverse teaching and mentoring styles of >10 institutions across 3 continents:

-- Think first, do second: I’m not impressed by the ability to recite in inverse alphabetical order the main theories on ecology and evolution.
-What I do care about is for members in my team to critically think and evaluate the validity of the hypotheses and theories that have been put forward since the origin of ecology and evolution.
-To that end, I aim to frequently challenge the assumptions of the hypotheses and theories used by my mentees.
-Through the years, I have found the Socratic teaching style to be most effective at equipping my students and postdocs with the ability to think critically and engaging them in big-picture questions in ecology and evolution.
+- Think first, do second: I care deeply about critical thinking and the carefully the evaluation of the validity of the hypotheses and theories that have been put forward since the origin of ecology and evolution.
+To that end, I encourage my mentees to challenge the assumptions of established theories.
+Through the years, I have found this teaching style to be most effective at equipping my students and postdocs with the ability to think critically and engaging them in big-picture questions in ecology and evolution.

 - Independence: Members of my team who have recently joined meet rather frequently with me, and as time goes by, the frequency and duration of those formal meetings go down, as per the needs of the mentee and the project.
-However, I do have an open-door policy for more informal discussions.
+However, I do have an open-door policy for informal discussions.
 Overall, I endeavour to instil a sense of ownership of the project and research independence in my team members.
-Students joining my team can opt to start with a project that I might have developed myself first in a first instance, but are also welcome (and strongly encouraged) to come in with their own ideas from the get-go.
-Regardless, members in my team are encouraged and adequately equipped to very quickly to fly ca. "solo”.
+Students joining my team can opt to start with a project that I might have developed myself, but very much encouraged to come up with their own ideas.
+Regardless, members in my team are encouraged and adequately equipped to gain academic independence while remaining collaborative with members of the team and outside collaborators.

-Students and postdocs who graduate from my research team do so on time, with multiple peer-review publications and grants under their belts, and are well-equipped to develop thoughtful, independent, and big-picture science.
+Students and postdocs who graduate from my research team do so on time, with multiple peer-review publications and grants under their belts, and well-equipped to develop thoughtful, independent, and big-picture science.
 PhD students from my group have gone on to obtain competitive fellowships incl.
 Marie Curie fellowship (EU), Smith fellowship (Intl), Juan de la Cierva fellowship (Spain).
 Similarly, postdocs who have worked with me have continued their professional development in competitive fellowships (e.g. Marie Curie, Ramon Areces (Spain)), and tenure-track positions.
-I encourage candidates interested in joining the SalGo Team to get in contact with current and past members aside from me to also get an objective sense of the research style and dynamics of the group.
+Candidates interested in joining the SalGo Team are welcome to get in contact with members of the lab to obtain learn about the research style and dynamics of the group.